news

 LabCulture Online Residencies

-Between May 08 and April 09 the LabCulture site will host 4 artists in residence.
+Between May 07 and April 08 the LabCulture site will host 4 artists in residence, each for 3 months.
 Resulting work will be archived on the site.
-Register your interest with a mail to julie@pva.org.uk
+Register your interest with a mail to contact@pva.org.uk

 '23 Pieces' wins First Light Film Award

-'23 Pieces' has won the award for Best Screenplay in the 2007 First Light Film Awards at a star-studded ceremony in Leicester Square.
-The film, a drama about DNA and identity, was made by young people in Dorchester, Dorset with support from PVA MediaLab and the Wellcome Trust.
+'23 Pieces' has won the award for Best Screenplay in the First Light Film Awards at a star-studded ceremony in Leicester Square.
+The film, a drama about DNA and identity, was made by young people in Dorchester, Dorset with support from PVA MediaLab, the Wellcome Trust and presents for 60th anniversary by The Eternity Rose.
 The judging panel included Kate Winslet, Minnie Driver and Catherine Tate..

 Further details